sdcTools/UserSupport/docs/index.md

 <br>

 ## Previous events
-An overview of events organized by the UserSupport on SDCTools group can be found [here](PreviousEvents.md).
+An overview of events organized by the UserSupport on SDC-Tools group can be found [here](PreviousEvents.md).

 <br>